Dear readers of ADxS.org, please forgive the disruption.

 ADHD is not caused by food or food additives alone.
-However, food or food additive intolerances can act as stressors to increase the intensity of ADHD, or in sufferers who have ADHD so weak that it is not disruptive without additional stressors (keyword: dimensional disorder), shift it into the pathological range.
+However, food or food additive intolerances can act as stressors to increase the intensity of ADHD, or in sufferers who have such mild ADHD that it is not disruptive without additional stressors (keyword: dimensional disorder), shift it into the pathological range.
 This is not a pattern that applies to ADHD alone: eliminating food intolerances can also reduce or eliminate symptom intensity in other mental disorders.

 For example, early or prolonged stress can impair the barrier function of the intestinal mucosa and thereby promote chronic intestinal inflammation - especially in people who externalize stress rather than bottling it up, as this stress phenotype is associated with a flattened cortisol stress response and therefore often increased inflammatory problems.
 Cortisol immunologically inhibits inflammation and instead promotes foreign body clearance (TH1/TH2 shift).
 Too little cortisol leads to inadequate inflammatory shutdown.

 Further, (especially early or chronic) stress can alter the expression of genes responsible for providing certain enzymes in the digestive tract.
 Oxidative stress (which is promoted less by psychological stress than by suboptimal nutrition and toxins such as smoking) can also cause digestive problems and food intolerances.

 See more at ⇒ Nutrition and diet in ADHD.

 Based on the understanding that inherited stress experiences can cause an ADHD risk (disposition) and that especially warm and caring parenting behavior can contribute to the fact that such a disposition does not develop into an actual ADHD (manifestation), the presentation of ADHD prevention options for parents and caregivers is very important to us.
 These principles are likely to apply to other multigene mental disorders as well. ⇒ Prevention